-The City of Newport Beach Municipal Code provides that every business operating in the City of Newport Beach is required to file a Business License Tax application prior to the start of business and pay the annual tax each year thereafter.
-This ordinance applies to businesses operating at a commercial or residential location within the city, or any business using a City of Newport Beach address or Post Office box for receiving mail.
-Businesses based out of the City of Newport Beach who are conducting activity in the City (for example, contractors, consultants, and landscape maintenance companies) must also file an application.
+The City of Newport Beach (City) Municipal Code provides that every business operating in the City is required to file a Business License Tax application prior to the start of business and pay the annual tax each year thereafter.
+This ordinance applies to businesses operating at a commercial or residential location within the City, or any business using an address in Newport Beach or a Post Office box for receiving mail.
+Businesses based outside of Newport Beach who are conducting activity in the City (for example, contractors, consultants, and landscape maintenance companies) must also file an application.
 Exemptions may apply to charitable and non-profit organizations and to disabled veterans.

 Business License Tax Rates